manuGil/GitCoDev/gitcodev/lesson3.md

 1. Create GitHub Repo: Go to Github and create an public empty repository called `workshop`.
 Repo description: *workshop on collaborative development*

-2. Add Remote to Local Repo: before this remove any existing remotes in the repository with: `git remote remove <name>`
+2. Add Remote to Local Repo: before this, remove any existing remotes in the repository with: `git remote remove <name>` This is necessary because in Lesson 2, they have added other remotes.

-Move back to the repo directory: `~/Desktop/`
-In your local repository (on the terminal), add the remote repository and push the content.
+Move back to the root of the repo: `~/Desktop/<path-to-repo>` In your local repository (on the terminal), add the remote repository and push the content.

 * Connect to remote